 The cost of approved indigency relief measures.

 The municipality shall provide the first 50kWh of electricity per month free of charge to consumers who have registered as indigents in terms of the municipality’s indigency relief programme.
 All registered indigents will get 6kl of water free of charge, as well as the basic charge as determined in the tariff list.
-The municipality shall further consider relief in respect of the basic tariffs for sewerage and refuse removal for such registered indigents to the extent that the council deems such relief affordable in terms of each annual budget.
+The municipality shall further consider relief in respect of the basic tariffs for sewerage and refuse removal as well as property rates for such registered indigents to the extent that the council deems such relief affordable in terms of each annual budget.

 Because water is a scarce national resource, and this municipality is committed to the prudent conservation of such resources, the tariff levied for domestic consumption of water shall escalate according to the volume of water consumed.
 The tariff for domestic consumption shall be based on monthly consumption as set as per the tariff list.
 A basic charge will also be determined.